rushatgabhane/blame-gpt/README.md

 See this [document](https://docs.google.com/document/d/10Dh3L7Eir5FpBl4IhhwVS-__Ff9Z-xIFyyEpIt9GkBQ).

 ## Product roadmap
 This is a rough roadmap.
-Please suggest **small ideas, big ideas**, anything and everything!
+Please suggest **small ideas, big ideas**, anything and everything by creating a new issue!

 - [x] Find a culprit pull request for a given deploy blocker.
 - [ ] Find culprit pull request for any issue, not just deploy blockers.